-It is important that you evaluate your technique/tool for assessing the associated with autonomous software in driverless vehicles.
-One means of doing this would be to ask a number of different users to try it out, exploiting an appropriate evaluation methodology.
+It is important that you evaluate your technique/tool for assessing the risks associated with AI deployment (hint: some systems have already been deployed so you can identify case studies from these to determine if your technique can model known risks).
+Other means of evaluation would be to ask a number of different users to try it out, exploiting an appropriate evaluation methodology.
 For example, you could ask one group to use your technique and another to use an alternate approach developed by someone else in the course.
 If you do this you MUST consider the relevant plagiarism guidance on the School Learning and Teaching Committee web site and state the name of the person you worked with on your submission.
 You must develop your reports independent of each other.
-You also need to consider the level of existing expertise that the people you test will have in the development of autonomous road vehicles.
+You also need to consider the level of existing expertise that the people you test will have in the development of AI technologies in safety-related systems.

-If you split your users into two groups for each tool then this raises important methodological concerns.
+If you evaluate with a friend and split your users into two groups, one for each tool, then this raises important methodological concerns.
 Firstly, how would you insure that both groups have the same level of expertise and background knowledge so that any comparisons are fair?
 Secondly, how would you go about assessing the accuracy of any risk assessments that are produced?
 Please consult with me before conducting your evaluation so that I can provide advice in answering some of these questions.
 You should also consult the course handbook and associated web pages that cover the ethical guidelines for user testing.